Burmese Jadeite Cutting and Carving

 Below are photos taken at jadeite carvers in southern China.

 Jade buyers "gamble" on the rough they buy from the market.
 Sometimes there is a small "window" cut in the large stone to give a clue to the quality inside.
 It is a gamble because it could be plain stone color, or the buyer could be very fortunate to find imperial green quality.
-Click here to learn more about quality and see photos of different grades of jade.

 Rough jade stone is classified and marked for cutting in the jade yard.
 When it is cut into smaller pieces that can be moved, it is put into enclosed cutting area where it is cut into more manageable pieces for the carver.
 The cutting is a very dusty and dirty operation, so it is cut into pieces small enough to fit into the enclosed cutter.